Volkswagen Jetta

 The Volkswagen Jetta is a compact car/small family car manufactured and marketed by Volkswagen since 1979.
-Positioned to fill a sedan niche slightly above the firm's Golf hatchback, it has been marketed over seven generations, variously as the Atlantic, Vento, Bora, City Jetta, Jetta City, GLI, Jetta, Clasico, and Sagitar (in China).
+Positioned to fill a sedan niche slightly above the Golf hatchback, it has been marketed over seven generations, variously as the Atlantic, Vento, Bora, City Jetta, Jetta City, GLI, Jetta, Clasico, and Sagitar (in China).

-The Jetta has been offered in two- and four-door saloon / sedan and sometimes as five-door wagon / estate versions.
-Since the original version in 1980, the car has grown in size and power with each generation.
-By mid-2011, almost 10 million Jettas have been produced and sold all over the world.
-As of April 2014, Volkswagen marketed over 14 million, becoming its top selling model.
+The Jetta has been offered in two- and four-door saloon/sedan and sometimes as five-door wagon/estate versions.
+Since the original 1980 version, the car has grown in size and power with each generation.
+By mid-2011, almost 10 million Jettas had been produced and sold around the world.
+As of April 2014, Volkswagen marketed over 14 million Jettas, becoming its top-selling model.

 Nameplate etymology

-Numerous sources note that the Jetta nameplate derives from the Atlantic 'jet stream' during a period when Volkswagen named its vehicles after prominent winds and currents (e.g., the Volkswagen Passat (after the German word for trade wind), Volkswagen Bora (after bora), and Volkswagen Scirocco (after sirocco)).
+Numerous sources note that the Jetta nameplate derives from the Atlantic "jet stream" during a period when Volkswagen named its vehicles after prominent winds and currents (e.g. the Passat after the German word for trade wind, the Bora after bora, and the Scirocco after sirocco).

-A 2013 report by former VW advertising copywriter Bertel Schmitt, said that — after consulting VW sources including Dr. Carl Hahn, former Volkswagen of America Chief and W.P.
-Schmidt, former sales chief at Volkswagen — no evidence suggested Volkswagen employed a naming theme for its front-drive, water-cooled vehicles; nor was there evidence the names derived from a theme; nor that a naming system "was ever announced, either officially or confidentially."
+A 2013 report by former VW advertising copywriter Bertel Schmitt said that after consulting VW sources including former Volkswagen of America Chief Dr. Carl Hahn and former Volkswagen sales chief W.P.
+Schmidt, no evidence suggested that Volkswagen employed a naming theme for its front-drive, water-cooled vehicles, nor was there evidence that the names derived from a theme or that a naming system "was ever announced, either officially or confidentially."